Product life-cycle management (marketing): Utilising the product life cycle

-Identifying the stage of a product is an art more than a science, but it's possible to find patterns in some of the general product features at each stage.
+Identifying the stage of a product is an art rather than a science, but it is possible to find patterns in some of the general product features at each stage.
 Identifying product stages when the product is in transition is very difficult.
 More recently, it has been shown that user-generated contents (UGC) (e.g., in the form of online product reviews) has the potential to reveal buyer personality characteristics that can in turn be used to identify product life cycle stage.